 3. Red Rose Tattoo

 Keep it classic with a red rose tattoo.
 This style is timeless and looks fantastic in a lot of different styles.
 Whether you opt for an Asian design or something realistic, you can’t go wrong with this piece.
-Be sure that you refresh the colours every few years, as this choice of shade can often fade with time.
+Be sure that you refresh the colors every few years, as this choice of shade can often fade with time.

 4. Purple Rose Tattoo